theogbrand/zerodoor/README.md

 4. Copy your contract artifacts from `apps/contracts/build/contracts/contracts` folder to `apps/subgraph/contract-artifacts` and `apps/web-app/contract-artifacts` folders manually.
 Or run `yarn copy:contract-artifacts` in the project root to do it automatically.

-5. Deploy the subgraph again.
+5. Deploy the subgraph again if you only want data indexed for your own contract.
+(TODO: To be confirmed)

 > **Note**
-> Check the Semaphore contract addresses [here](https://semaphore.appliedzkp.org/docs/deployed-contracts).
+> Check the most updated Semaphore contract addresses [here](https://semaphore.appliedzkp.org/docs/deployed-contracts).

 > **Warning**
-> The group id is a number!
+> The group id is a number! if error is returned at compile time try changing it to a different number

-### Deploy the subgraph
+### Deploying your own subgraph

 1. Go to the `apps/subgraph` directory and update the `subgraph.yaml` file by setting your contract address.
-2. Authenticate the account with your access token:
+2. Authenticate the account with your access token from The Graph:

 ```bash
 yarn auth <access-token>